-When I did a survey in 2011, there were less than ten veterinarians worldwide who were competent to perform this procedure.
+When I did a survey some years ago, there were less than ten veterinarians worldwide who were competent to perform this procedure.
 All were in the US and Canada.
-Although the Royal Veterinary College, London, expressed an interest in providing the procedure, they had not done so through 2011.
+Although the Royal Veterinary College, London, expressed an interest in providing the procedure, they had not done so at the time.

-In 2011, I found that laser lithotripsy was available at the AMC, The University of California Veterinary School in Davis, The University of Minnesota Veterinary School’s , Minnesota Urolith Center, the Veterinary School at Purdue University and the Cummings School of Veterinary Medicine at Tufts.
-It was also performed then at the veterinary school in Montreal and in Guelph. (ref) Veterinary surgeons move on in their careers.
+At tht time, laser lithotripsy was available at the AMC, The University of California Veterinary School in Davis, The University of Minnesota Veterinary School’s , Minnesota Urolith Center, the Veterinary School at Purdue University and the Cummings School of Veterinary Medicine at Tufts.
+It was also performed then at the veterinary school in Montreal and in Guelph.
+Veterinary surgeons move on in their careers.
 Their interests change.
 Their funding sources change.
-So as of 2019, I am sure the locations involved in your dog’s treatment options and the people involved have changed.
+So today, I am sure the locations involved in your dog’s treatment options and the people involved have changed.

 Should I Consider Other Options To Those High-tech Procedures?

 In most cases, a skillful veterinary surgeon can remove urinary tract stones from your pet’s lower urinary tract with similar success rates to lithotripsy.
 However, there are cases when the locations of the calculi, their size and consistency or the general health of your dog or your geographic location might make laser lithotripsy the preferable option.
 Those decisions have to be made on a case-by-case basis by the veterinarians handling your case.

 Will My Dog Form New Stones After Surgery?